How to Dispose of Hazardous Waste Safely?

 Why Hazardous Waste Needs Extra Care

-Hazardous waste carries potential risks to people, the environment, and local authorities.
 The UK government has strict rules for disposal of certain materials to prevent pollution and harm.
 Handling hazardous items improperly could lead to:

-Common Types of Hazardous Waste
+Common Types of Hazardous Waste (WEEE & Asbestos)

 You might not think twice about tossing old paint or batteries into general waste, but these require specialist treatment.
-Here are some frequent offenders:

-• Paint tins, solvents, and varnish
+• Paint tins, solvents, varnish, cleaning chemicals, pesticides, herbicides.

 How to Dispose Properly